CommanderBuffin/introsde-2017-assignment-1/README.md

 **XML to Json convertion**

-The following code use Jackson library to convert XML data to Json generating people.json and prints the result
+The following code uses Jackson library to convert XML data to Json generating people.json and prints the result

 ```Java
 private static PeopleType initilizeDB() {